-- Linking with the above, there are many unknown photographers with amazing galleries that offer these photo tours at very competitive prices.
-Never hire a photographer without first being able to see his gallery for that particular destination.
+- Linking with the above, there are many lesser known photographers with amazing galleries that offer these photo tours at very competitive prices.
+Never hire a photographer without first being able to see his or her gallery for that particular destination.
 Write us if you want us to recommend our favorite photographers for Lofoten.

-- Choose a tour that includes accommodation to increase your Northern Lights nights.
-The expert may warn you in the middle of the night if suddenly a clear or a very high KP is given.
-In addition, in this way you will also have at your disposal the expert photographer all day and you can resolve your photographic doubts even before the trip.
+Choose a tour that includes accommodation to increase your Northern Lights nights.
+The expert may alert you in the middle of the night if a clear or a very high KP occurs suddenly.
+This way, you will also have the expert photographer at your disposal all day and you can resolve your photography doubts before the trip.

-- Hire a tour that also includes editing lessons.
-Especially when we talk about northern lights it is important not only to know how to capture them but also how to process them.
+Hire a tour that also includes editing lessons.
+With northern lights especially, it is not only important to know how to capture them, but also how to process them.

-- The winter light in Lofoten is spectacular.
-Choose a tour that does not neglect photographic sessions during daylight hours.
-The aurora borealis is only 50% of what the archipelago in winter has prepared for you.
+The winter light in Lofoten is spectacular.
+Choose a tour that does not neglect photography sessions during daylight hours.
+The aurora borealis is only 50% of what the archipelago has prepared for you in the winter.